Vansh28Kapoor/Vansh28Kapoor.github.io/_projects/Projects.md

    <div style="margin-left: 20px;">
-     Designed and implemented intelligent agents with a strong foundation in intelligence and learning. <a href="/projects/RL">Read More</a>
+     Derived and implemented an asymptotically optimal algorithm based on Bayesian inference for a faulty Multi-Arm Bandit instance.
+Implemented variants of Thompson Sampling and KL-UCB for solving a Batched Multi-Arm Bandit Problem <a href="/projects/Online-Learning">Read More</a>
    </div>
 </br>